shaneboulden/kacti/docs/kacti/docs/tutorial-basics/running-trials.md

 ---
 sidebar_position: 3
 ---

-# Running trials
+# Running your first trials

-Once you've created your trials, you can simply run them using `kacti trials`.
+`kacti` uses trials to validate Kubernetes admission control.
+How does the admission controller perform - does it block workloads containing critical CVEs, or trying to expose SSH?
+Does it permit valid workloads to be accepted by the cluster?

+Each trial represents a distinct test, validating whether the container image / configuration is blocked, or accepted by the Kubernetes cluster.

+You can run trials using the following command:
 ```
-$ kacti trials kacti.yaml
+$  kacti trials --deploy --namespace kacti --image quay.io/smileyfritz/log4shell-app:v0.5 log4shell
 ```
+In this example:
+- The name of the trial is `log4shell`
+- `kacti` will attempt to create a Kubernetes deployment in the namespace `kacti`, named `log4shell`
+- The container image used for the deployment will be `quay.io/smileyfritz/log4shell-app:v0.5`

-For each trial, `kacti` will attempt to create a deployment in the specified namespace referencing the vulnerable image.
-If the image is successfully deployed and scaled up, `kacti` will report a **failed** test.
+`kacti` will display the result of the trial.
+If the deployment was successfully created and scaled up, the result will be a `failure`.
+Otherwise, if the deployment creation was blocked, or the number of replicas was scaled to zero, the result will be `success`.

-If the image is scaled down to zero replicas, or the deployment is blocked, `kacti` will report **success**.

-You can see this in the output:
 ```
-$ kacti trials kacti.yaml
+$ kacti trials --deploy --namespace kacti --image quay.io/smileyfritz/log4shell-app:v0.5 log4shell
 Setting up kubeconfig from: /home/user/.kube/config
-Using tests from: kacti.yaml
-Running test: pwnkit { ns: kacti / img: quay.io/the-worst-containers/pwnkit:v0.2 }
-Running test: log4shell { ns: kacti / img: quay.io/smileyfritz/log4shell-app:v0.5 }
+Running trial: log4shell { ns: kacti / img: quay.io/smileyfritz/log4shell-app:v0.5 }
-Results:
-pwnkit { ns: kacti / img:quay.io/the-worst-containers/pwnkit:v0.2 }
- -> Failed, Deployment was created successfully and scaled up

-log4shell { ns: kacti / img:quay.io/smileyfritz/log4shell-app:v0.5 }
  -> Success, Deployment scaled to zero replicas
 ```
-Once `kacti` trials are completed, it will clean up any deployments / pods that were created.